hpi-schul-cloud/schulcloud-server/config/Readme.md

 It is overridden with values in default.json.
 The default.json is also overridden by development.json (NODE_ENV==='default'), or test.json.
 (NODE_ENV==='test').

-For legacy featherJS stack, or legacy client it is the only solution that shoul be used.
+For legacy featherJS stack, or legacy client it is the only solution that should be used.
 For newer nestjs stack we use it for parsing values in the right order, but map it to the nestjs based solution.
 > Look to the topic nestjs in this file for more information.